Yvancg/Armada/readme.md

 *Note: This project is designed to process a large number of PDF files with varying qualities.
 Ensure that Tesseract OCR is properly configured to handle low-quality scans effectively.*

 ---

-By ensuring proper indentation, especially within list items, the Markdown should render correctly across various platforms.
-If you continue to experience issues, please let me know, and I'll be happy to assist further.